 As the result, when producing a super app in the new market, each entrepreneur should put together a local team to understand local taste, drive operations, as well as compete with local players.

 The most obvious business benefit of the super apps approach is cross-selling.
-Therefore, company can offer the user various services all in one app.
+Therefore, the company can offer the user various services all in one app.
 There are also advantages for the user because:

 “A large business, with very different services, needs to take care not to turn the app into a monster.
 Excessive size is bad because older phones with less technology will not run”, he says.
 “Sometimes it is necessary to support different technologies and platforms.
 I have seen super apps where the base was in a native language and the mini-apps were in HTML5 frameworks or web views.”